 Reduce the amount of complex carbohydrates in your diet.
 Examples of complex carbohydrates include potatoes, white bread, pasta, and rice.
 According to Thyroid-Info, hypothyroidism is linked to insulin resistance, making it more difficult for your body to metabolize such foods.
 Eating too many complex carbohydrates can make you gain weight easily after a thyroidectomy.

 Eat a diet that consists of lean meats, green leafy vegetables, low-sugar fruits, and low-fat dairy products.
 Foods with a high fat or sugar content will make it more difficult to lose weight, even if you are on hormone replacements.

 Exercise regularly.
 If you are new to exercising, try walking as often as you can.
 Then you can build up to high-intensity cardio activities such as running and kick-boxing, as well as strength-training routines.
 Losing fat and building muscle will further enhance your metabolism to make up for your lack of thyroid gland.
 (Remember to do exercise appropriate workouts for your fitness level)

 About the Author

 Kristeen Cherney began writing healthy lifestyle and education articles in 2008.
 Since then, her work has appeared in various publications.
-Including Livestrong.com, Healthline.com, IdealHealth.com and FindCollegeInfo.com.
-Kristeen holds a Bachelor of Arts in communication from Florida Gulf Coast University and is currently pursing a Master of Arts in English.
+Including Livestrong.com, Healthline.com, IdealHealth.com, and FindCollegeInfo.com.
+Kristeen holds a Bachelor of Arts in communication from Florida Gulf Coast University and is currently pursuing a Master of Arts in English.